7 Ways to Practice Defensive Driving

 It’s important to check your mirrors frequently to spot potential hazards.
 Speeding vehicles, emergency vehicles and drivers behaving unpredictably can go unnoticed when you only focus on what’s ahead of you.

-Check you mirrors several times every minute (the University of Dallas recommends every five seconds) to make sure you’re a safe distance not just from the cars ahead of you, but from potential hazards to the rear and both sides of your vehicle.
+Check your mirrors several times every minute to make sure you’re a safe distance not just from the cars ahead of you, but from potential hazards to the rear and both sides of your vehicle.

 How closely are you following the car ahead of you?
 If they stopped suddenly, how long would it take you to respond?
 Would you be able to brake in time, or are you so close to their vehicle that an accident would be inevitable?

 When you’re following another vehicle, make sure it takes you at least three seconds to catch up with them should they make a total stop.
 At night or in bad weather, give yourself double the stopping time – six seconds – for extra safety.

 The speed limit might be 60 miles per hour, but that doesn’t mean you should drive at or close to the limit.
 When the weather is bad, the road surface can become slippery and more hazardous than normal, making speed a major hazard.